alicht/intro-to-git-github-1121/github.md

 ![mg1](https://user-images.githubusercontent.com/6153182/33035113-09f033dc-cdf8-11e7-8f7a-24fda5b84a2c.png)

--  since we already have a repo let's follow step 2
+-  since we already have a repo we'll follow step 2
 -  go to terminal
 -  lets add the URL we copied to
 -  `git remote add`